M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 18 active-X
+Version 9.6 Revision 19 active-X

-A fix for running in Wine - now Control Form works nice.
+A lot of work.

 From version 9.0 revision 50: